decatur/formchen/README.md

 At any level, the schema can be marked `readOnly:true|false`, the default value being `false`.
 The `readOnly` property is inherited by sub-schemas.

-# Box Model and CSS Styling
+# DOM Api and CSS Styling

-The form is generated as a flat list of paired elements
+The form is generated as a flat list of paired elements.
+The input elements are generated with the document ID corresponding to the JSON Pointer to its value.

 Pairs           | Semantic
 ----------------|-----------